bernzilla/state-covid-19-twitter-bot/README.md

 # State COVID-19 Twitter Bot

- This is a Twitter bot that tweets daily, state-level COVID-19 data using The COVID Tracking Project's data API.
+ This is a Twitter bot that tweets daily, state-level COVID-19 information based on data compiled by The New York Times.

+ The bot previously relied on data compiled by [The COVID Tracking Project](https://covidtracking.com), but switched to data from The New York Times in March of 2021 when The COVID Tracking Project [discontinued its data collecting and sharing efforts](https://covidtracking.com/analysis-updates/giving-thanks-and-looking-ahead-our-data-collection-work-is-done).

+ Refer to the commit history of this repository for the older code and documentation.

  ## Dependencies

  The Twitter bot has several dependencies.

- ### The COVID Tracking Project's Data API
+ ### COVID-19 Data from The New York Times

- Daily, state-level COVID-19 data is retrieved from The COVID Tracking Project's data API, which is described in detail at https://covidtracking.com/data/api.
-It is available under a [CC BY-NC-4.0 license](https://covidtracking.com/about-data/license).
+ Daily, state-level COVID-19 data is retrieved from The New York Times, whose data is described in detail at https://github.com/nytimes/covid-19-data.

  ### Twitter Developer API